BMorrell92/BMorrell_Milestone_Project4/README.md

 - As a customer, I want to view detailed product information and images for each plant pot, so I can make an informed decision before purchasing.
 - As a customer, I want to add plant pots to my basket and see the updated total price, so I can keep track of my selected items.
 - As a customer, I want the option to create an account and securely store my shipping and payment information for future purchases, so I can have a convenient checkout process.
-- As a customer, I want to be able to search for specific plant pots or filter them based on criteria like size, shape, or color, so I can quickly find what I'm looking for.
+- As a customer, I want to be able to search for specific plant pots or filter them based on criteria like price, shape, or color, so I can quickly find what I'm looking for.
 - As a customer, I want to read reviews and ratings from other buyers, so I can gauge the quality and satisfaction level of the product.
 - As a customer, I want to easily proceed through the checkout process, with clear steps for providing shipping details, selecting a payment method, and reviewing my order.
 - As a customer, I want to receive email notifications with order confirmation and shipment tracking information, so I can stay updated on the status of my purchase.